Saakaarb/AE-NODE-StiffnessReduction/README.md

 TODO:
 Further GPU optimization
     - Setup prefetch
-L-BFGS training
-tests
-equinox based models
-try other data
+    - Check data memory requirements, compare with GPU mem, and accordingly change sampling strategy tests equinox based models separate encoder function to look at stiffness reduction

 Tips:

-1. Train encoder decoder for a while; unstable enc dec causes NODE failure quite quickly
+1. Train encoder decoder for a while, to as low a loss as possible; unstable enc dec causes NODE failure quite quickly
 2. You have the option of selecting which rows/columns to include in the training set.
 Make sure all features that are causative are included in the training data.
 For example, if modeling a chemical reaction, by not including the temperature, the network cannot learn the appropriate cause effect relationships from data and this will result in a poor model